IntelOpenDesign/ConnectAnyThing/README.md

 ### Rev 0.2.3
 * Compatible only with Galileo GEN2.
-* Servo control is enabled.
+* Servo control is enabled!

 ### Rev 0.2.2
 * Compatible only with Galileo GEN1.